PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 13:36:23
+Last updated: 2024-04-02 13:38:26
-Random Quote: No party has a monopoly on wisdom.
-No democracy works without compromise. - Barack Obama
+Random Quote: You can stand tall without standing on someone.
+You can be a victor without having victims. - Harriet Woods